Lockdown: how to avoid cabin fever, by a submariner

 You must plan every day, so it is as full and structured as possible.
-While it’s neither fun nor particularly easy, you must get up, eat, make yourself presentable, call your loved ones and even do a yoga session—at the same time every day!
+While it’s neither fun nor particularly easy, you must get up, eat, make yourself presentable, call your loved ones, and even do a yoga session—at the same time every day!
 Conversely, don’t bother planning more than five days ahead because the more you project into the future, the more time seems to expand.
 You will lose all sense of time.
 For example, if you tell yourself you’ll do a task “later”, what exactly does that mean?
-Will it get done in a week, a month or a year?
+Will it get done in a week, a month, or a year?
 No one can know that, and neither can you.

 If you are working remotely, bear in mind that following a solid, regular schedule will help you focus and be more productive.
 For example, tell yourself that you’ll spend a specific hour replying to emails, another on accounting, and so on.
-To make it easier on yourself, and if your home isn’t that big, I suggest reorganising your living space so that you have an area for meals, another for exercise and another for work.
+To make it easier on yourself, and if your home isn’t that big, I suggest reorganizing your living space so that you have an area for meals, another for exercise and another for work.
 You’ll come to associate every part of your home with a specific activity and time of day.
-This stops things from getting disorganised.
+This stops things from getting disorganized.
 On this matter, I also advise managers and employers to continue holding regular reviews in small groups and to give teams detailed roadmaps so they can still be efficient while working remotely.

 Why do you think so many people are panicking or not following the lockdown recommended by the Government?